atrull/powerpredictor/README.md

 As such, the log at best is a blurry view of what the ECU was doing and cannot accurately show the time of an event, but rather a picture of the state of the engine in broad terms.

+## How a log can simulate a power run

 Using this broad data and with some load/wheel calculations, we can get an idea of the engine performance.
 The idea is that the logged ramp of RPM can be used to back-calculate the power generated - i.e. simply: for acceleration to continue at X rate with Y (load * wheel size * drive ratio * other parameters) it takes Z torque.
 Torque values are then converted to HP using standard formula.

 ### Mixed Frequency Logging